-Academic or Suspension Appeals - The normal procedure to appeal academic matters such as grading, attendance, teacher techniques, student/teacher conflicts, or anything else associated with the academic process is: (1) to discuss the matter with the instructor concerned; (2) if the grievance has not been resolved, to discuss the matter with the chairperson of the division concerned; (3) if the grievance still has not been resolved, to discuss the matter with the Vice President for Academic Affairs.
-The Vice President for Academic Affairs.
-The Vice President for Academic Affairs.
-The appeal from the Appeals Committee is to the Vice President for Academic Affairs.
-The on-campus source of appeal, after all other options have been exhausted, is the President of the College.
+Academic or Suspension Appeals - The normal procedure to appeal academic matters such as grading, attendance, teacher techniques, student/teacher conflicts, or anything else associated with the academic process is: (1) to discuss the matter with the instructor concerned; (2) if the grievance has not been resolved, to discuss the matter with the chairperson of the division concerned; (3) if the grievance still has not been resolved, discuss the matter with the Academic Appeals Committee.
+The appeal from the Appeals Committee decision is the Vice President for Academic Affairs.